UshurbakiyevDavlat/BlogApi/README.md

 rule of thumb is to start with views and URLs.
 As your API grows in complexity if you find yourself repeating the same endpoint patterns over and over again, then look to viewsets and routers.
 Until then, keep things simple.

+Adding a schema and documentation is a vital part of any API.
+It is typically the first thing a fellow developer looks at, either within a team or on an open-source projects.
+Thanks to the automated Chapter 10: Schemas and Documentation 176 tools covered in this chapter, ensuring your API has accurate, up-to-date documentation only requires a small amount of configuration.
+The last step is to deploy the Blog API properly which we’ll cover in the next chapter.